Friday, 23 February 2018

 ANOTHER medieval building has been discovered at the northern entrance to Henley, behind the Palladian front of No 9 Northfield End, also known as the Old Bell House.

-Dan Miles, of the Oxford Dendro Laboratory, has once again helped us to get a better understanding of the historic development of this house by dating the timber framed rear wing to 1471.
+Dan Miles, of the Oxford Dendro Laboratory, has once again helped us to get a better understanding of the

 The aerial view shows what a jumble of roofs is hidden behind the straight classical frontage.
 The medieval rear wing has smoke-blackened timbers of its former aisled, open hall under a steeply pitched roof.